College Football Playoff Notebook: Auburn Holds the Key to Creating a Giant Mess

 No matter what UCF accomplishes, it won't satisfy the committee.

 That's the ugly truth of the situation, despite the program's 9-0 record.
 UCF's three CFP rankings this year have been 18th, 18th and 15th.
-Last year, Western Michigan climbed no higher than 15th while finishing its pre-bowl slate at 13-0.
+Last year, Western Michigan climbed no higher than 15th while finishing its pre-bowl slate 13-0.

 It's a shame, since the Knights are a seriously fun team.
 McKenzie Milton should be receiving more attention as a vote-getter for the Heisman Trophy.
-The sophomore quarterback has helped Scott Frost's team register the highest scoring average (48.6 points) and fifth-most yards per game (538) in the FBS.
+The sophomore quarterback has helped Scott Frost's team register the highest scoring average (48.6) and fifth-most yards per game (538) in the FBS.

 Plus, the defense is safely above average.
-The one-handed Shaquem Griffin is the leader of the unit, which has notable ranks in several major categories—such as interceptions (T-18th), completion percentage (29th), scoring (29th), yards per pass attempt (38th) and yards per carry (51st).
+The one-handed Shaquem Griffin is the leader of the unit, which has notable ranks in several major categories—such as interceptions (T-18th), scoring (29th), completion percentage (29th), yards per pass attempt (38th) and yards per carry (51st).

 College Football Top 25 Upset Alert for Week 11